 Reptiles and Amphibians: The lower White and Arkansas River basins provide habitat for approximately 58 species of reptiles and about 24 species of amphibians (Table A-7).
 Common amphibians include the marbled salamander (Ambystoma opacum), green frog (Rana clamitans), American toad (Bufo americanus), Woodhouse's toad (Bufo woodhousei woodhousei), and southern leopard frog (Rana utricularia).
 Common reptiles include the five-lined skink (Eumeces fasciatus), the mud snake (Farancia abacura reinwardti), copperhead (Agkistrodon contortrix contortrix), and cottonmouth (Agkistrodon piscivorus leucostoma).
 Common turtles include the three-toed box turtle (Terrapene carolina triunguis), red-ear turtle (Chrysemys scripta elegans), map turtles (Graptemys spp.), soft-shell turtle (Trionyx muticus), and common snapping turtle (Chelydra serpentina serpentine).
 Another reptile that occurs in the area is the American alligator (Alligator mississippiensis).
 The Refuge is at the northern edge of its range; consequently, the alligator was always probably somewhat rare in this area.
 Alligator snapping turtles (Macroclemys temmincki) have become increasingly rare, but can still be found in the study area.
+This species, which can attain sizes of up to around 250 pounds, was relatively abundant in the lower White and Arkansas River basins until recent times.
 Population trends of herpetofauna in the lower White and Arkansas River basins are unknown; however, it is expected that population trends would be roughly proportional to loss or retention of the various habitat components upon which they depend.